Kandalama Ashtray |

 Product Description

-Nestled in the breathtaking landscapes of Dambulla, Sri Lanka, Kandalama Hotel (now Heritance Kandalama), completed in 1994, exemplifies Geoffrey Bawa’s vision of architecture in harmony with nature.
-With its innovative use of space, both inside and out, the hotel remains one of the finest examples of his commitment to sustainability and fostering a deep connection between people and the natural world.
+Nestled in the breathtaking landscapes of Dambulla, Sri Lanka, the Kandalama Hotel (now Heritance Kandalama), completed in 1994, exemplifies Geoffrey Bawa’s vision of architecture in harmony with nature.
+With its innovative use of space, both inside and out, the hotel remains one of the finest examples of his commitment to sustainability, and fostering a deep connection between people and the natural world.

-This ashtray stand originated from a small café table designed for Kandalama Hotel’s Café Kachan in 1993.
-In this adaptation, the table’s plywood top was replaced with a triangular ashtray and affixed to three rods extending down to the base.
+This ashtray stand originated from a small café table designed for the Kandalama Hotel’s Café Kachan in 1993.
+In that adaptation, the table’s plywood top was replaced with a triangular ashtray and affixed to three rods extending down to the base.
 Designed as a considerate provision for diners, it was meant to be placed diagonally behind the smoker, thus directing smoke away from the table and reducing discomfort for non-smokers.

 The re-edition by Phantom Hands has been fabricated with precision machining and welding.
-The base is made with aluminium rods and flats, while the tray is made using a milling process.
+The base is made with stainless steel, while the triangular tray is made with aluminium using a milling process.
+The Kandalama Ashtray is available in a powder-coated black finish.

 Product Specification